plan4hub/yoda/docs/MANUAL.md

 ## Burndown Report

-The burndown report will show progress in remaining work over the time of a sprint (milestone or project).
-For milestones, the due date is taken from the milestone in GitHub, while the startdate is assumed to come from the milestone or project description field.
+The burndown report will show progress in remaining work over the time of a sprint.
+Work in a sprint is defined by all issues belonging to that milestone (as defined by the milestone name) into one or multiple repositories.

+The due date is taken from the milestone in GitHub, while the startdate is assumed to come from the milestone description field.
 Use the following syntax "> startdate YYYY-MM-DD".
 Both start end end-dates may be explicitly set as well, either in the appropriate field, or using a paramter to the URL.

 *Note*: It is possible to set another duedate for the burndown chart (e.g. if you are just estimating development tasks, and not estimating the final testphase before delivery of the milestone).
 Use "> burndownduedate YYYY-MM-DD" into the milestone description field in that case.
-For project, you *must* use this feature to set the due date (as no other due date is present for the project).

 The burndown chart will display total work remaining for a given day during the milestone - taking into consideration the issue state (closed = no work remaining), (open = estimate or relevant remaining value).

 An "ideal" line will be drawn between (total of estimates) on the first date, and 0 (all work done). on the last date.
 If the planner wants to work with a higher capacity, this may be specified in the milestone/project using "> capacity (number)" syntax, overridden in the corresponding field, or set by URL argument.
+When drawing burndown across several repositories, all present capacity values are added to form the starting point for the ideal line.

 As part of sprint planning, often tentative/stretch goals are used.
 Normally, in GitHub, this will be indicated by a special label.
-For SD, "P - Tentative" is used, so this is the default value.
+Default is "P - Tentative".
 Issues with this label are added to a special yellow tentative bar above the committed green bar.

 *Note*: The burndown report works from Story Points as given by "> estimate" tags into the issues.
 However, it is possible to build a burn down, considering simply the number of open issues.
 To do this, uncheck the "Estimate in Issues" checkbox.

 The burndown page also includes an option for displaying a table of all issues associated with a milestone, along with their estimates and remaning work.
 Just press "Show table".
 You may click on "Issue Id" in the table header to export the table to a CSV file, e.g. for importing to Excel.
 The open state will be shown in **bold** if a special "in progress label" is present.

-URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone, project.
+URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone.

 *Note*: startdate, duedate, capacity are taken from milestone/projects respectively.